 She is a regular Chinese TV and radio talk show guest expert on nutrition for programs such as OMNI Television and AM1470 in Vancouver.
 She has proudly served as the spokesperson for the Dietitians of Canada National Nutrition Month campaigns in British Columbia for close to a decade.
 Amy is a recipient of the Leadership Award by the Dietitians of Canada to recognize her contributions to the profession and the community.
 Over the past decade, she has conducted over 100 community workshops and touched the lives of over 10,000 people who have attended.
 She passionately continues to expand her skills as a virtual presenter offering virtual nutrition workshops for organizations and non-profits.

 Amy was born and grew up in Hong Kong.
 She worked as a Public Health Inspector for the Government of Hong Kong and has also lived in Singapore for several years completing her Advanced Diploma in Food Technology at Singapore Polytechnic and working as a Health and Hygiene Officer.
 As a Chinese Canadian since 2000, she came to Vancouver as an international student to complete a Bachelor of Science in Food, Nutrition and Health at the University of British Columbia.
 It was here she was awarded the International Leader of Tomorrow Award.
 She has worked as an Academic Advisor for Kwantlen Polytechnic University and has taken course work in psychology and public relations.

 Amy is registered with the College of Dietitians of British Columbia and Dietitians of Canada.
-She is currently working towards her certification as a Certified Craving ChangeTM Facilitator specializing in strategies for problematic and emotional eating.
+She is a Certified Craving ChangeTM Facilitator specializing in strategies for problematic and emotional eating.